-It was in the fall of 1979 when he moved inot the closet and commenced work on the first Ultima while in school at the University of Texas.
-Coincidentally, the plot of one of his favorite fantasy novels, The Chronicles of Narnia, centers on a closet made of a peculiar wood from another world.
-That closet enabled people to travel back and forth from Earth to Narnia and other strange lands across the reaches of time and space, lands where magic worked as well as science, sometimes even better.
+Garriott grabbed a handful of button-downs from the closet and tossed the shirts into a cardboard box.
+Shoes, boots, socks, and jeans he stuffed into another box, then hauled both boxes into his bedroom and placed them neatly beside the window.
+Sweat trickled down his temples lands across the reaches of time and space, lands where magic worked as well as science, sometimes even better.
 Garriott's closet became his doorway to another time-his decade in the dungeons, as he would devote the next ten years to designing mazes and towers, making up magic spells, myths and story lines, and ultimately redefining the role-playing game.

-Garriott practically lived in that closet in the early days, learning to program and simultaneously writing his first games on the Apple: "I would literally work so late into the evening, struggling with a problem I hadn't been able to solve, like a bug I couldn't find or a routine I couldn't figure out how to write, that I'd fall asleep on the computer," he says, and to this day Garriott works long into the night during the final stages of each Ultima.
+It was in the fall of 1979 when he moved into the closet and commenced work on the first Ultima while in school.
+That closet enabled people to travel back and forth from Earth to Narnia and other strange problem I hadn't been able to solve, like a bug I couldn't find or a routine I couldn't figure out how to write, that I'd fall asleep on the computer," he says, and to this day Garriott works long into the night during the final stages of each Ultima.
 "I'd awake the next day, still at the terminal, and often the solution would become apparent almost immediately.
-My girl-friends, who understood what was going on in those days and were a big part of my life, and who always showed up in the games (as well as a part of the later games, starting with Ultima II), would sit right behind me in the same chair at my desk.
+My girlfriends, who understood what was going on in those days and were a big part of my life, and who always showed up in the games (as well as a part of the later games, starting with Ultima II), would sit right behind me in the same chair at my desk."
 Resting her head on Garriott's shoulder, she would "just sit there watching me program a few lines, then test it, program a few lines and test it, and watch the creation unfold.
 So it was really very much a way of life for me during those first Ultimas, and it overtook all the people around as much as it did me."